Tuesday, December 26, 2006

 An Early Visit from the Tooth Fairy

 In the middle of our emergency, a roofing contractor came by to give a quote (ever notice contractors are ever-present when it’s less than ideal but otherwise impossible to locate?).
 Brian disappeared for a few minutes with the contractor, who apparently has two boys who knocked their teeth out when they were three.
 Brian came back announcing “Baby, it’s not a big deal, all boys knock out their front teeth!”
+I stared at him.

 “All boys?
 What 2 year olds do you know that don’t have front teeth?!”.
 I was not buying these boys-will-be-boys-and-don’t have-teeth and was already calculating the cost of baby teeth veneers and implants.
 Amazing enough, after a sleepless night, the dentist located the missing tooth jammed up in Jack's gums and in a stunning turn of good news, said it will probably come back down on its own!
 So we survived our first medical emergency and as I was congratulating myself on my non-judgmental calm in crises, I overheard Brian on the phone: “so then, she totally freaked out on me…” Argh, what must I do to be recognized as a saint in medical crises!?
 I think after 15 years, he cheats by reading my mind.